ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 ## Building

 Finally, you can build your application.
-Import the script with the editor into `index.html` if you didn't use the scaffolded template.
+Import the script with the editor into `index.html` if you did not use the scaffolded template.
 Run Vite (by typing `npm run dev`) on your project and the rich-text editor will be a part of it.